Age related interview question

 “I am 50 years old but I feel better than ever.
 I swim 3 times a week and am remodeling our kitchen on the weekends.
 Right now we are putting in a granite counter and that thing weighed 400 pounds but we got it in”.

 If the above answers sound corny on paper, then you didn’t own it.

-Answer the age related interview question with confidence and a smile because if you don’t, someone else will.
+Answer the age-related interview question with confidence and a smile because if you don’t, someone else will.
 This answer doesn’t have to be the answer that gets you the job, it just needs to keep you in the game.

 If you hesitate on your answer or you avoid the question, you can guarantee that your game is going to be off for the rest of the interview.
-Do you really think you have a shot at the position if you avoid the question?
+Do you really think you have a shot at the position if you avoid any question?
 Here are a few more reasons you should answer this question.

 - The person conducting the interview may have made an honest mistake; they really didn’t know the question was illegal.

 - Someone else took the above advice and answered the question.
 They didn’t lose momentum in the interview and they still have their name in the hat.